![]() |

 Objective and Scope

-The Symposium will provide an opportunity for discussion and deliberation with a focus on sustainability.
-As a professional association, IABSE would like to contribute to the achievement of the larger global goal of sustainability, using its expertise and experience, enriched by adaptation and innovation.
 The Symposium can also address broad areas including the built environment, disaster resilience, innovation (in materials, technologies, design practices, and codes of practice), and carbon footprints.
-In addition to cutting-edge topics such as mega-structures, high-rise structures, offshore structures, new and innovative materials, technologies, and structural solutions, discussions will also cover advanced structural analysis, dynamic behavior and analysis, digital technology and fabrication, and the resilience of structures and cities
+In addition to cutting-edge topics such as mega-structures, high-rise structures, offshore structures, new and innovative materials, technologies, and structural solutions, discussions will also cover advanced structural analysis, dynamic behaviour and analysis, digital technology and fabrication, and the resilience of structures and cities.

 Symposium Format